Jury Duty and the Jury Selection Process

 You may receive a legal document in the mail or from a Sheriff called a jury summons.
 If you receive jury summons, it means that you have to go to court on the date in the summons.
 You may be selected to sit on a jury.
 Getting a jury summons does not mean you are in trouble or that you have charges.
 The law in Nunavut has rules about who is allowed to serve on a jury and who is not.
 You may also have a good reason that you cannot sit on a jury.

-A jury is a group of people who have been selected to observe a trial in a court of law.
+A jury is a group of people who have been selected to be on a jury at trial in a court of law.
+At a jury trial, the jury hears evidence and makes a decision at the end of the trial about the outcome of a case.
 A jury may be called for either a criminal or a civil trial.
-They decide together if an accused person is guilty of the charges against them, or if a specific claim has been proven.

 - If anyone is at fault in a situation

 - To what degree a person is at fault

 For example, in a case where someone is suing someone because they got hurt doing something, the jury would decide if it was the other persons fault the person suing them got hurt.

 You do not need to know anything about the law to serve on a jury.
 When the court holds a jury trial, the judge at the jury trial is responsible for decisions about legal things at the trial, like what evidence the jury is allowed to hear.
 The judge will explain the law and any legal terms used to help you fairly consider the matter being heard in court.
 The jury listens to the evidence during the trial and makes the decision about the outcome of the case.

 Do I have to go to court when I receive a jury summons?

 If you receive a jury summons, you are required to go to court on the day it says unless you are excused by the Sheriff’s Office before the selection happens.
 If you are called on the day of the selection (and you may not be), you can also ask the judge at the jury selection to excuse you.
 If you think you have a good reason you can’t sit on this jury the first place you should call is the Sheriff’s Office at 1-866-286-0546.